-The reservation limit $L{NRT}$ is taken to be 0.27 in Figure 5.5, 5.6.
-In Figure 5.5 we depict the expected sojourn time conditioned on the number of NRT and RT calls found upon the arrival of the call both being k and on the file being of the size of 100 kbits.
-The number k is varied in this figure.
+The reservation limit L{NRT} is taken to be 0.27 in Figure 5.7, 5.8.
+In Figure 5.7 we depict the expected sojourn time conditioned on the number of NRT and RT calls found upon the arrival of the call both being k and on the file being of the size of 100 kbits.
+The parameter k is varied in this figure.

-Figure 5.6 depicts for various file sizes, the maximum number k such that the conditional expected sojourn time of that file with the given size is below 1 sec. k is defined to be the total number of RT calls as well as the total number of NRT calls (including the call we consider) in the cell.
+Figure 5.8 depicts for various file sizes, the maximum number k such that the conditional expected sojourn time of that file with the given size is below 1 sec. k is defined to be the total number of RT calls as well as the total number of NRT calls (including the call we consider) in the cell.
 We thus assume that the number of NRT and of RT calls is the same, and seek for the largest such number satisfying the limit on the expected sojourn time.
+Note, in comparison to figure 5.3, the decrease in the maximum number of NRT calls, since RT calls now exist in the system.
+For a file size of 100kbits, the number of calls is about 12: no RT call and 12 NRT calls (Fig. 5.3).
+Figure 5.8 shows, for the same file size, the number of calls is about 16, 8 RT and 8 NRT calls.

-Figure 5.4: Expected sojourn times of NRT traffic as a function of the NRT reservation
+Figure 5.6: Expected sojourn times of NRT traffic as a function of the NRT reservation